 Interesting points to consider

 Innovative Connecting has connections with Lemon Clove as well (in addition to a third company, ALL Connected Co.
 Ltd).
 Lemon Clove makes 4 VPN apps:

 - VPN Proxy Master – Safer VPN (Android)

 - Secure VPN Proxy Master Lite (Android)

 - Snap Master VPN: Super Vpn App (Android)

 - VPN Proxy Master – Super VPN (iOS) (This one is pretty weird as the name, the developer and the platform changes frequently for no apparent reason)

 Lemon Clove and Innovative Connecting both have the same secretary and key addresses.

 Lemon Clove has a common address with Innovative, and the Secretary for the board is the same (Loo Ping Yoo).
 The policies for both Turbo and Master VPN are hosted on similar Cloudfront domains, linking to Innovative.
-But the App Store policy for MasterVPN is hosted on ALL Connected’s domain.
-The SnapVPN policy is on the same Cloudfront domain.
+But the App Store policy for MasterVPN was hosted on ALL Connected’s domain.
+The SnapVPN policy is on the same CloudFront domain.
 All the policies share the same broken English and typos.